jsquaredosquared/novocraft-sv-benchmarking/config/README.md

 # Configuration

-Please see the "Methods" section of the main README.md file for more information on configuring the workflow.
+Please see the ["Usage" section of the main README.md file](../README.md#Usage) for more information on configuring the workflow.